Death In Service Insurance UK 2024

 2 x Annual Salary

 These quotes are for illustration purposes only.
-If you need help comparing quotes from all the UK insurers, get in touch by calling 02074425880 or email help@drewberry.co.uk
+If you need help to compare quotes from the UK insurers, get in touch by calling 02074425880 or email help@drewberry.co.uk.

 Is Death In Service Taxable?

-HMRC considers Death in Service cover as a business expense for employers.
-Therefore, premiums are eligible for corporation tax relief.
+No. It’s a tax-free benefit for employers to offer their employees.
+HMRC considers a Death in Service policy as a business expense for employers.
+So, the premiums you pay are eligible for corporation tax relief.

-Also, it’s not considered a P11D / Benefit in Kind, so employees won’t have to pay any extra Income Tax for the benefit.
+What’s more, it’s not considered a P11D / Benefit in Kind, meaning employees won’t have to pay any extra Income Tax for the benefit.

 Is Inheritance Tax Paid On The Death In Service Benefit?

-It works the same as a personal Life Insurance policy.
-The benefit goes into a trust before the policy goes live, so it’s not liable for tax.
+The Death In Service benefit works the same as a personal life policy.
+It goes into a trust before the policy goes live, so the lump sum isn’t liable for tax.

 When something is written into trust, it means it’s not included as part of an individual’s estate.
 Should an employee die, the benefit payable isn’t included in their estate and Inheritance Tax isn’t due.
 This provides an additional benefit to the employee’s family, as the full benefit is theirs.

 When a claim is made, the trust distributes the payout to the employee’s beneficiaries.
-When introducing your Death In Service benefit, it’s important to ensure that your employees nominate their beneficiaries.
+When communicating your Death In Service scheme, it’s important to ensure that your employees nominate their beneficiaries.
 This ensures speedy payment of a claim should the worst happen.

 Which Type Of Trust Should Be Used?

 In most cases, you’ll need a discretionary trust to set up your Death In Service benefit.
-However, there are two main options:
+However, you have two options:

 • A trust you set up, own and administer as an employer